up42/docs/source/going-further/core-concepts.rst

 **Data blocks** deliver satellite imagery, vector, IOT or any other type of geospatial data that can be used on UP42.
 An example of a data block is the :ref:`Sentinel-1 GRD block <sentinel1-grd-fullscene-block>`, which provides Sentinel-1 GRD radar data as a full scene.
+Each data block on UP42 provides an `ouput capability <block-capabilities>`, specifying the output data type and which follow-up processing blocks could be attached to the data block.

 **Processing blocks** transform and/or analyze data.
 An example of a processing block is the :ref:`Tiling Operation block
-<tiling-block>`, which creates smaller image tiles that can then be consumed by makmachine learning models.
+<tiling-block>`, which creates smaller image tiles that can then be consumed by machine learning models.

-Blocks specify what kind of data they need to run and what kind of data they output via :ref:`their capabilities <block-capabilities>`.
+Each processing block provides an `input and an ouput capability <block-capabilities>`, specifying the input & output data types, and which data or processing blocks can precede or follow on the selected processing block.

 You can think of blocks as a function that receives some input and returns some output -- packaged as a Docker image.